nawarian/The-PHP-Website/source/_posts_en/2-how-does-php-engine-actually-work.blade.md

 ## TL;DR

-PHP is a scripting language that parses files into opcodes, and executes such opcodes to obtain results.
-Opcache and preloading help php removing the overhead on this process.
+PHP as an engine parses files into tokens, builds an Abstract Syntax Tree (AST) and later on transform this tree into Opcodes.
+Such Opcodes can be cached for performance.

 On web servers PHP is normally used with PHP-FPM, which brings amazing scaling capabilities to it.
+PHP 7.4 also brought a preloading feature, that is capable of parsing php files into Opcodes while FPM service is being lifted.

 ## So... what is PHP?